 This point is not new.
-Burridge joined scholars across disciplines in allowing for the flexible and developing nature of genre by conceiving of genre identification in terms of family resemblance rather than fixed classification.35

-The analogy comes from the idea that, for example, four siblings do not each possess exactly the same set of features as the others, but enough among them to share a family resemblance.
-The recognition of a member allows for the identification of a type (a family), but does not guarantee that every characteristic feature will be present, important, or similarly represented in every case.36 Three
+Burridge joined scholars across disciplines in allowing for the flexible and developing nature of genre by conceiving of genre identification in terms of family resemblance rather than fixed classification.30 The analogy comes from the idea that, for example, four siblings do not each possess exactly the same set of features as the others, but they do share enough features to have a family resemblance.
+The recognition of a member allows for the identification of a type (a family) but does not guarantee that every characteristic feature will be present, important, or similarly represented in every case.31 Three of the siblings may share the same nose, while the fourth's nose is a different shape.
+Akin to